-puppy cuddles impact on mental health
+Puppy cuddles impact on mental health

-“the cuddle chemical”.
+“The cuddle chemical”.

 Have you ever been looking longingly into a pup's eyes and felt a surge of warmth wash over you, a soothing warmth that relaxes you yet hurts your heart with happiness?
 Chances are you’ve been hit with a case of “the love hormone” or “the cuddle hormone”, otherwise known as oxytocin.
 Produced in your brain (hypothalamus), oxytocin is a hormone that stimulates the feelings of happiness, love and trust and enhances social bonding and social recognition, primarily between a mother and an infant.
 Mothers with high levels of oxytocin during pregnancy bond better with their babies.
 This is true for all mammals, not simply humans.

-For instance, when pups are separated from their mothers, they emit a series of ultrasonic noises that spur mums to release more oxytocin and to scoop up their pups and behave in a more nurturing way.
-This, in turn, leads to the release of more oxytocin and, as a result, more attachment behaviour in pups.
 Author and researcher Meg Daley Olmert explains “When we call our dog, ‘our baby’ it is because we recognise it on a neural level as such.
 And this recognition triggers the same maternal bonding brain networks that allow a mother to look at her newborn and say, mine!”.

 Think of the production of oxytocin as being controlled by a positive feedback mechanism in our brains (the pituitary gland).
-This mechanism allows the release of the oxytocin hormone when a trigger occurs, such as maternal behaviour like breastfeeding or hugging or cuddling.
+This mechanism allows the release of the oxytocin hormone when a trigger occurs, such as maternal behaviour like breastfeeding, hugging, or cuddling.
 More recently, oxytocin has been suggested to be an important player in a certain social behaviour, hence it’s popular nickname “the love hormone” (I’ll leave it to you to work out the behaviours associated with it).
 This release of oxytocin into your body, in turn, reduces the levels of cortisol (otherwise known as the stress hormone) in your bloodstream, i.e it reduces stress levels, anxiety and depression.

 So, the release of oxytocin = important for social and relationship bonding and makes us feel less stressed.